yifanz0123/yifanz0123.github.io/content/publication/radio propaganda/index.md

 # abstract:

 # Summary.
 An optional shortened abstract.
-summary: "Radio propaganda not only reshapes individuals' political belief and behaviors but also has strong impacts on their occupation choices"
+summary: "Radio propaganda not only reshapes individuals' political beliefs and behaviors but also has a strong impact on their occupation choices"

 featured: false